14 transactional email examples to get you inspired

 Keep the email copy personal and friendly

 This transactional email from Planoly explains exactly what will happen next, with key steps and pointers that their ex-customers need to take.
-They have also paid attention to their brand in the email design, showing an aesthetically-pleasing photo of their product in action!
-This is reinforcing their brand and keeping Planoly top of mind for the future.
+They have also paid attention to their email design, reinforcing their brand and keeping Planoly top of mind for the future.

 5. The order confirmation email 👍